flutter/website/src/release/breaking-changes/editable-text-scroll-into-view.md

 ## Summary

-`Editable.onCaretChanged` callback is removed and with this change, `EditableText` behavior with regard to scrolling the selection into view changes.
+The `Editable.onCaretChanged` callback is removed.
+With this change, `EditableText` behavior for scrolling the selection into view changes.

 ## Context